 Reread every step- With my level of sewing, it was important to read and re-read many steps before actually doing them.
 I would often double-check the photo to make sure I was on the right track.
 There is a decent amount of switching between which side of the fabric you are working with, the type of stitch, and which foot.
 I found it to be quicker to double-check than to tear out the stitching.

 Measure twice, cut once- If you have done any sewing, then you most likely have heard this.
 This saying is always true when it comes to sewing.
 However, I found that when sewing larger projects like these bedding sets, you don’t have a ton of excess fabric.
 So avoid expensive mistakes with miscuts and measure everything twice.

-Use the righ tools- Have you ever paid attention to how the level of enjoyment and the experience itself improves when you utilize the proper tools for anything?
-Or how much better of a result you end up with?
-Yes, you can get away with not having all of these supplies I listed.
+Use the right tools- Have you ever paid attention to how the level of enjoyment and the experience itself improves when you utilize the proper tools for anything?
+Or how much better of a result did you end up with?
+Yes, you can get away with not having all of the supplies I listed.
 However, if you can, invest in them now.
 They will help you achieve a professional-looking product each time and save you a lot of frustration.